-If no UW-Eau Claire equivalency has been determined for a class that you registered for, Study Abroad Coordinator Cheryl Lochner-Wright will contact the Blugold Central -Registrar for an equivalency and let you know what it is.
+If no UW-Eau Claire equivalency has been determined for a class that you registered for, Study Abroad Coordinator Cheryl Lochner-Wright will contact the Admissions Office.
+Once an equivalency is established, it will be posted to Transfer Wizard.
 Please note that the equivalency is determined by the chair of the appropriate department, and that the process of determining an equivalency can take two to three weeks.
 Because of the time involved, department chairs will only evaluate courses students are actually taking abroad.
 In other words, you will not be able to have equivalencies established for three or four courses so that you can choose which one you wish to take.